xoxfaby/Warframe-Guides/_guides/Arbitrations/Frames/Nidus.md

 ## Nidus
-*Could easily be made as replacement for Rhino but it’s costly*
+*Viable replacement for Rhino but costly to build*

 Importance: ★★★☆☆
 Difficulty: ★★★★★